twolfson/grunt-spritesmith/README.md

 # grunt-spritesmith [![Build status](https://travis-ci.org/Ensighten/grunt-spritesmith.png?branch=master)](https://travis-ci.org/Ensighten/grunt-spritesmith)

-// TODO: In grunt-spritesmith, verify all new links in README
-// TODO: In grunt-spritesmith, verify README appearance

 Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.

 A folder of icons processed by `grunt-spritesmith`: